On the electrodynamics of moving particles in a quasi flat spacetime with Lorentz violation and its cosmological implications: Prospects

 \section{Prospects}

 The present research has various implications which shall be investigated in coming articles.
-Let us firstly stress that we should search for a new group algebra that is more general than the Lorentz group.
-Besides this, we should thoroughly explore many important consequences of SSR in quantum field theories (QFT), since a new QFT should be built on such an almost flat space-time, due to the presence of the weak background field of gravitational origin, i.e., the background reference frame given by the ultra-referential $S_V$.
+We should thoroughly explore many interesting consequences of SSR and its new dispersion relation in quantum field theories (QFT), since the existence of a mimimum speed for lower energies with the same status of the speed of light for higher energies leads to a new metric for describing such deformed (symmetric) space-time, allowing us to build a modified QFT, where the Lorentz symmetry is broken down.
+This kind of metric $\Theta(v)g_{\mu\nu}$ in Eq.(91) is a special case of metric that has already been explored in the literature and it seems to lead to the Finsler's geometry, namely a Finslerian space with a metric that depends on the position and also the velocity, i.e., $G_{\mu\nu}(x,\dot{x})$\cite{67}\cite{68}\cite{69}\cite{70}.

-An experiment which could be used to test for the existence of a universal minimum speed ($V$) having the same status as the constancy of the speed of light ($c$) could be done by measuring the speed of light from a {\it laser} in an ultra-cold gas (Bose-Einstein condensate) at temperatures closer and closer to absolute zero.
+Beyond the experiment proposed in Section $7$ for detecting $V$ by investigating the change in the decay rate of a radiative sample thermalized close to $T=0$K, another experiment, which could be used to test for the existence of $V$, would be done by measuring the speed of light of a {\it laser} in an ultra-cold gas at temperatures closer and closer to the absolute zero ($0$K).
 As previously obtained in laboratory, the speed of light was drastically reduced inside the condensate.
-So, we expect the speed of light in such a medium comes close to a non-zero minimum value $V$ when its temperature approaches $T=0$K, i.e., $c(T\approx 0K)=c^{\prime}\approx V(\sim 10^{-15}$m/s), thus leading to the emergence of a very high refraction index ($n$) of the gas close to absolute zero, namely $n(T\rightarrow 0)\rightarrow\sigma=\xi^{-1}=c/V$.
-Since $V$ is the minimum speed that light could reach inside a condensate close to absolute zero, there should be a maximum refraction index, being finite and very large, i.e., $n_{max}=\sigma=c/V\sim 10^{23}$.
-Although there may be many technical difficulties for such experimentation, a thorough investigation of this result would be quite worthwhile.
+So, we expect the speed of light in such a medium comes close to a non-zero minimum value $V$ when its temperature approaches to $T=0$K, i.e., $c(T\approx 0K)=c^{\prime}\approx V(\sim 10^{-14}$m/s), thus leading to the emergence of a very high refraction index ($n$) of the gas close to absolute zero, namely $n(T\rightarrow 0)\rightarrow\sigma=\xi^{-1}=c/V$.
+Since $V$ is the minimum speed that light could reach inside a condensate close to $T=0$K, there should be a maximum refraction index, being finite and very large, i.e., $n_{max}=\sigma=c/V\sim 10^{22}$.
+Although there may be many technical difficulties for making such experiment with very high accuracy, a thorough investigation of this result would be quite worthwhile.